ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 individual implementation here does not imply endorsement by the IETF.
 Furthermore, no effort has been spent to verify the information presented here that was supplied by IETF contributors.
-This is not intended as, and must not be construed to be, a catalog of available implementations or their features.
+This is not intended as, and must not be construed to be, a catalogue of available implementations or their features.
 Readers are advised to note that other implementations may exist.

 According to {{RFC7942}}, "this will allow reviewers and working groups to